HM Amit Shah to speak on NRC at Kolkata on Oct 1

 Countering Ghosh's statement the TMC supremo accused the BJP of indulging in "divisive politics", Mamata also challenged the party to "touch even one citizen on the pretext of implementing NRC".

-More than 19 lakh people in Assam have been excluded from the recently published final NRC, a proof of Indian citizenship.
+More than 19 lakh people in Assam have been excluded from the recently published final NRC, proof of Indian citizenship.